CavernCrawlers/CavernCrawlers.github.io/Fighter-Spellcaster.md

 ## Class Abilities

 ### Exhausting Magic
-You may recover expended **Invocation Dice** by gaining 1 level of **Exhaustion** per die after completing 10 minutes of meditation.
+If you find yourself in need of a quick boost of magical energy, you may add **Skill Bonus** to your **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).

 ### Invocation Dice
 As a spellcaster, you have a number of invocation dice as indicated on the [Fighter-Spellcaster Table](#Fighter-Spellcaster-Table) plus additional dice equal to your **Wisdom Modifier**.

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
-So long as you have your Magical Focus in hand when casting a spell, you may add your **Skill Bonus** to your **Invocation Dice** total.
+It also takes up 1 inventory slot.
+So long as you have your Magical Focus in hand when casting a spell, you may reroll a number of invocation dice equal to 1/2 your Skill Bonus (rounded up).
 A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.

 ### Spellcasting
 You can harness the power of magic.
 A mage begins their career knowing two cantrips and two spells.
 You will need to select a **Magical Tradition** from which your spells will be drawn.
 You may not cast a spell of a Rank higher than shown in the table below.
 Your spells have a **Saving Throw DT** equal to the DT shown on the table below plus the spell's listed **Ability Score Modifier**.